sjn88/BridgeHandKata/README.md

 ﻿BridgeHandKata
 ==============

-A Kata to introduce mocking.
-The idea is that a program determines the number of points a hand in bridge is worth.
+The goal of this kata is to produce a library or program that determines the number of points a hand in bridge is worth.

 ##Brief
 ###Intro